adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

 * any constraints from the datatype context (defined with ``DatatypeContexts``), if there is one.

+If the field is partial, and the new ``-Wincomplete-record-selectors`` flag is enabled, a warning will be emitted.

 Note that:

 * If ``R`` is a data family, it is considered a record type iff there is an